nneliIfeanyi/Expense-Tracker/readme.md

-## Expense Tracker
+## onefifth

-A modern, responsive expense tracking application that helps you manage your income and expenses with a user-friendly interface and powerful features.
+A modern, responsive expense tracking application (onefifth) that helps you manage your income and expenses with a user-friendly interface and powerful features.

 ## Key Features